 Their chances of learning properly are obviously slim.
 Their elder brother has been going to a special ed school for five years, and for the same number of years he's been struggling with reading.

 They don't have bathrooms at the campsite either.
 "Bro, want me to show you where we poo and pee?"
 Antonio grabbed my hand and started running, like he wanted to show me some magical glade.
 In the middle of two blocks in the capital of Romania, there's a field of shit.
 Antonio is running joyfully among them, while holding my camera.
 He takes a detailed shot of one, like some forensic specialist analyzing the scene of the crime.

 While the kids play among the tents, the adults are waiting, their gaze always pointed towards the street corner, expecting somebody to come with some real papers for them to sign: rental agreements for social housing.

 All sorts of people have come to see them.
-Once, while Antonio had me read him some Tom & Jerry comics, a man from the Roma Party came to tell them that the dice was cast: "The mayor owns hotels and he doesn't give a rat's ass about you," he said.
+Once, while Antonio had me read him some comics, a man from the Roma Party came to tell them that the dice were cast: "The mayor owns hotels, and he doesn't give a rat's ass about you," he said.